hanamant1828-max/SpaManagement_AN/replit.md

 - ✅ Fixed Edit Batch modal data pre-population with proper async handling and dropdown value setting

 ## Project Status
 ✅ **FULLY OPERATIONAL** - The spa management system has been successfully imported and configured for the Replit environment.
 The Flask application is running smoothly on port 5000 with all modules working correctly.
 The database is properly initialized with default data, and the frontend is responsive with Bootstrap 5 styling.
+The login authentication issue has been resolved with the admin user properly created in the database.
 The system is ready for production deployment and further development.

+**Login Credentials**:
+- Username: `admin`
+- Password: `admin123`

 🔄 **MINOR ITEMS REMAINING** - The inventory module has been refactored to use a batch-centric approach.
 Backend functionality is complete, but some frontend UI updates may be needed for the batch-first workflow and dashboard references.